Non-Academic Careers

 Search for Jobs

-Schedule Time to Job Search
+Schedule Time for the Job Search Process

 • Set weekly, monthly, and quarterly career job goals.
 This will help you stay on track and can help minimize anxiety when you can point to what you worked on each week.